Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Language

 For the rest of the paper, we assume a global signature

 which assigns monomorphic types $A_i$ and $B_i$ to each operation $\op_i$.
-Note that the arrow $\to$ in the operation signature is just the traditional syntax separating two value types, and should not be confused with a function type where the right-hand side is a computation type.
-For technical reasons (see Section~\ref{sub:effectful-semantics}), we assume the result type $B_i$ to be ground, i.e. not a function type.
+Note that the arrow~$\to$ in the operation signature is just the traditional syntax separating two value types, and should not be confused with a function type where the right-hand side is a computation type.
+To obtain a simpler denotational semantics (see Section~\ref{sub:effectful-semantics}), we assume the type $B_i$ to be first-order, i.e. not a function type.
+Given that a similar but more involved semantics can be given for arbitrary types of returned values~\cite{DBLP:journals/corr/BauerP13}, we see no reason why our results would not hold in general.

-Due to the presence of parameters, we check well-formedness (Figure~\ref{fig:wellformedness-types}) in \emph{parameter contexts} given by the following grammar:
+In addition to types, we also introduce \emph{skeletons}~\cite{DBLP:journals/jfp/KarachaliasPSVS20}.
+Our subtyping is concerned only with effect information and its direct impact on values via function types, but not with other forms of value subsumption, such as class inheritance or width and depth subtyping of record types.
+For that reason, one value can be a subtype of another only if their type constructors match, sometimes also dubbed \emph{structural subtyping}~\cite{DBLP:conf/icfp/Pottier96,DBLP:journals/iandc/Pottier01,DBLP:conf/aplas/Simonet03} (not to be confused with structural subtyping as the opposite of the nominal one).
+Skeletons concretely capture this shared structure and they behave like value types with all effect information erased.
+For example, both $\tyUnit \to \dirty{\tyUnit}{\set{\op}}$ and $\tyUnit \to \dirty{\tyUnit}{\set{\op, \op[op']}}$ share the same skeleton $\tyUnit \to \tyUnit$.

+Skeletons are a technical tool which becomes particularly useful in the presence of type parameters as instead of additionally tracking equivalence classes $\tyvar_1 \approx \dots \approx \tyvar_n$ of comparable type parameters~\cite{DBLP:conf/aplas/Simonet03,DBLP:journals/corr/Pretnar13}, one can simply assign them all the same skeleton~$\skel$ in some type parameter context $\tyvar_1 : \skel, \dots, \tyvar_n : \skel$.
+In general, type parameter contexts and their skeleton and dirt counterparts (which are just lists of parameters), are given by the following grammar:

+Well-formedness judgements of contexts, skeletons and dirts is routine and given by rules in Figure~\ref{fig:wellformedness-boring} in Appendix~\ref{sec:wellFormedness}, while the slightly more interesting rules for types are given in Figure~\ref{fig:wellformedness-types}.